-Due to safety regulations and consumer manufacturing standards, athletic equipment manufacturers often use Rotary Torque Sensors for commercial product testing.
+Due to safety regulations and consumer manufacturing standards, athletic equipment manufacturers often use Rotary Torque Sensors for commercial product testing using automation force sensor.

 Rotary Torque Sensor paired with Instrumentation (IHH500, IPM650, and USB520)

-The above application illustrates a commercial test stand for professional-grade hockey sticks.
+The above application illustrates a commercial test stand and automation force sensor for professional-grade hockey sticks.

 Utilizing a Rotary Torque Sensor within the assembly of this robotic automation machine, engineers can measure the breaking point - rotational force - of each slap shot.